Talend/component-runtime/sample-parent/sample-features/loading-analysis/README.md

 | comment               | Check static dependency.                                                                                                                                                                                                                                                                                                                  |
 +-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```
-In this exemple we can see that we try to load the class `org.talend.sdk.component.sample.feature.loadinganalysis.config.Dependency` from the dependency `org.talend.sdk.samplefeature.dynamicdependencies:dynamic-dependencies-common`.
+In this exemple we can see that we try to load the class `org.talend.sdk.component.sample.feature.loadinganalysis.config.Dependency` from the dependency `org.talend.sdk.component.loading-analysis:loading-dependencies-common`.
 The version is `N/A` since it is not needed, the dependency is a static one and is loaded at build time.
 The `DynamicDependencyWithXxxInput` is well loaded from `org.talend.sdk.component.classloader.ConfigurableClassLoader` as the class to test.